 When we get a cut or a burn, our bodies go through a complex process of healing the wound.
 Various biological systems are involved to protect the wound site, fight infections and generate new skin cells.
 For serious dermal injuries like large burns or deep wounds, extra assistance is needed to help the wound heal and minimize scarring.

 Skin grafts are a traditional means of wound healing but can be a challenge.
 Allografts – tissue grafts where donor and recipient are of the same species – like other donor organs, can be costly and in low supply.
-Because of these challenges, researchers in fields like regenerative medicine are looking for other alternatives to treat wounds.
+Because of these challenges, researchers in fields like regenerative medicine are looking for other alternatives to treat wounds and wound care.

 Benefits of Porcine Tissue in Wound Healing